buddemat/secret-santa-o-matic-py/README.md

 It is possible to exclude certain people from being gift recipients for others, e.g. if two people are a couple and they and will be giving gifts to each other already anyway.

+:bangbang:
-:bangbang: This software is under construction, so there is not a everything here yet...
+:bangbang: This software is under construction, so not everything's here yet...
+:bangbang:

 ## Usage
+Before generating a sequence of secret santas, the list of people from whom said sequence should be built need to be configured.

 ### Configuration
 To generate a sequence for a list of people, add those people in the config file `config.yml`.
 For each person, insert a key under the 1st level key `candidates`.
 If the respective persons should be excluded as secret santa for certain people, add a list of these as value for the respective name.

-Example `candidates` section:
+##### Example `candidates` section:

 ```yaml
 candidates: